 - You can be paid and make a very comfortable living by sharing your advice.

 We live in an age of unprecedented entrepreneurship.
-Information has become an essential value and new channels of communication favour the development of a new and flourishing industry: the expert industry.
+Information has become an essential value and new channels of communication favor the development of a new and flourishing industry: the expert industry.

 If you have a message to convey and an Internet connection, you can make a career in this industry.
-You can get paid for your knowledge by transmitting this message through six channels of information: writing books, holding workshops, guidance, consulting, supplying products and programmes online and holding seminars.
+You can get paid for your knowledge by transmitting this message through six channels of information: writing books, holding workshops, guidance, consulting, supplying products and programs online, and holding seminars.

 CHAPTER 1: A crash course in sharing my message

 Brendon Burchard is today an international leader in vocational training.
 His books and training products inspire millions of people.
 He rubs shoulders with personalities such as the Dalai Lama, Sir Richard Branson, Tony Robbins, Deepak Chopra, Jack Canfield and many other big names from the expert industry.